hot-glue-for-rails/hot-glue/README.md

 ### `--pundit-policy-override=`
-if you use the flag `--pundit-policy-override` your controller operations will bypass the invisible (pundit provided) access control and use the pundit policy you specify.
+if you pass a custom pundit class to `--pundit-policy-override=` your controller operations will bypass the invisible (pundit provided) access control and use the pundit policy you specify.

 example